 Even with their single finally available, the London press remained largely hostile to Section 25.
 The band again shared a London bill with ACR and Blurt in August 1980, this time at the Music Machine.
 For Sounds, Nick Tester complained: "Whatever happened to serious fun?
 The stint of closet austerity was opened by Section 25, whose droning rhythms are obsessively relentless.
 A bassist faces the drummer while a guitarist, standing sideways, defaces both with occasionally reckless stabs of rusty treble.
 It's no comforting mixture, but neither is it as confrontational as they think.
 They suffer from a massive overdose of PiL and are dryly uninspiring.
 The chances they take are limited."

 Nevertheless, a turnaround of sorts began that summer with two new tracks that marked the group's first substantial collaboration with Martin Hannett.
-Again recorded at Cargo, Charnel Ground and Haunted remain two of the finest tracks in the early Section 25 repertoire, and thanks largely to Hannett marked a significant progression from FAC 18.
-Rather than appearing on Factory proper, or holding the tracks back for the first album, the single appeared in October as the third release on a new venture, Factory Benelux.
+Again recorded at Cargo, Charnel Ground and Haunted were two of the best tracks in the early Section 25 repertoire, and thanks to Hannett's production marked a significant progression from FAC 18.
+Rather than appearing on Factory proper, or holding the tracks back for the first album, the single appeared in October as the third release on a new imprint, Factory Benelux.
 Equally fine singles by A Certain Ratio (Shack Up) and The Durutti Column (Lips That Would Kiss) were also donated to Factory's new Continental offshoot.
 Sharp-eyed observers noted that the sand dunes on the Benoît Hennebert-designed sleeve resemble an armpit when viewed upside down.
 Despite such enticements, reviews were still negative, with NME again damning: "More horror flick soundtracks.
 Remember those toys with a green luminous skeletal hand reaching from a tin coffin to grab your money?
 I'm sure Martin Hannett doesn't know what 'holiday' means.
 There's a good package tour to Transylvania, Martin."

 In October and November of 1980 a Factory package tour featuring A Certain Ratio and Section 25 traversed mainland Europe.
 The trip included dates in Eindhoven, Rotterdam, Dan Haag, Amsterdam, Brussels and Berlin.
 ACR and SXXV were joined by Vini Reilly for three of the eight dates, and by The Names in Brussels.
 An insightful essay by Larry Cassidy written on his return to Blackpool is included in the sleevenotes to the CD release of Always Now.

-Following this continental outing Jon Hurst quit as soundman for ACR and took over behind the board for Section 25.
+Following this continental outing Jon Hurst quit as soundman for ACR and stepped behind the board for Section 25.
 Hurst moved his eight-track recording equipment into the band's Blackpool warehouse facility SSRU (aka Singleton Street Rehearsal Unit), and would play a decisive role in shaping their sound over the next two years.
 An improvised SSRU track, Red Voice, had already been donated to the Blackpool Rox EP, a project organised by fellow Blackpool band The Membranes and released in August 1980.
 Now the band set about perfecting material for their first album.

 In February 1981 Section 25 cut their debut album Always Now at Britannia Row Studio in London, with Martin Hannett once more producing.
-While tracks such as Dirty Disco, Friendly Fires (originally titled Cambodia) and Be Brave continued to mine a driving, rhythmic vein, looser compositions such as Babies in the Bardo and Melt Close offered spacey, acid-psych atmospherics which, although out of step with the prevailing musical climate of 1981, were perfectly at home in the studio constructed and owned by Pink Floyd.
+Tracks such as Dirty Disco, Friendly Fires (originally titled Cambodia) and Be Brave continued to mine a driving, rhythmic vein, while looser compositions such as Babies in the Bardo, Melt Close and C.P. offered spacey, acid-psych atmospherics - out of step with the prevailing musical climate of 1981, but perfectly at home in a studio built by Pink Floyd.

-While this may be true of certain slender, improvised tracks such as Inside Out and c.p., Always Now was a bold and highly original album, only the absence of Charnel Ground and Haunted denying it truly classic status.
-It's worth remembering, too, that Larry was a first class sculptor, and that as released FACT 45 was as much an art installation as an album.
-The release of Always Now was delayed by the lavish Peter Saville packaging.
+As released, Always Now presented more as an art installation than a conventional album, thanks to Larry's background as a sculptor, and some lavish Peter Saville packaging.
 Constructed in the form of a waxed card pochette, and with a marbled interior printed under licence from a French supplier in Rouen, the album boasted one of the finest (and costly) sleeves in industry history.
-As if such extravagance were not enough, photographic prints were also mooted, and triple-fold poster inserts actually produced, only to be abandoned.
-The record eventually appeared in August and quickly sold its initial run of 10,000, despite a dearth of reviews in the UK.
+As if this extravagance were not enough, photographic prints were also mooted, and triple-fold poster inserts actually produced, only to be abandoned.
+The record eventually appeared in August 1981 and quickly sold its initial run of 10,000, despite a dearth of reviews in the UK.
 However, the high cost of the packaging meant that what was actually a strong-selling independent album took some time to recoup its costs.
-According to Larry and Vin:

-Larry: "At the start every Factory band had to be produced by Martin Hannett and have their artwork done by Pete Saville.
-It was like a package, a system."
+"At the start every Factory band had to be produced by Martin Hannett and have their artwork done by Pete Saville," added Larry.
+"It was like a package, a system."

-Vin: "You could tell it was a Factory record just by glancing at it from across a room...
+"You could tell it was a Factory record just by glancing at it from across a room...
 Don't get us wrong, we enjoyed working with Martin at the time.
 It was a great, big studio in London and that.
 But if the producer is finally not on the same level as yourself, it won't work as it should...
 For a lot of other groups the Joy Division formula just won't do anything."

-A clip for New Horizon was later included on pioneering Factory video compilation, A Factory Video.
 While at Britannia Row, Section 25 took time out to record a John Peel session for the BBC, broadcast in February and featuring versions of Babies in the Bardo, Hit and One True Path.
 The latter piece, an extended percussive mantra that would remain a staple of their live set until the following year, was also cut at Britannia Row, and released on the flip of a French-language version of Dirty Disco released by Factory Benelux in July.
 Issued on 7" only, as Je Veux Ton Amour, the curious floral sleeve was lifted direct from a garden seed packet by Larry in best Marcel Duchamp 'readymade' tradition.
-Another album outtake, Human Puppets, remained unissued for two decades.
+Another album outtake, Human Puppets, remained unissued for two decades, while a performance-style clip for New Horizon was included on pioneering Factory video compilation, A Factory Video.

-The album earned a 5 star review in Sounds, and cult Washington DC band Unrest later offered the supreme tribute by covering There Was a Time (as Lost Innocence) on the Teenbeat label in 1989.
+The album earned a 5 star review in Sounds, while cult Washington DC band Unrest later paid tribute by covering There Was a Time (as Lost Innocence) on the Teenbeat label in 1989.
 The album also drew somewhat skewed praise from Dutch magazine Vinyl: "The strength of these very ordinary gloomy songs lies in their ability to convey subtleties of feeling with as few means as possible...
 The only apparent structure in the music is effected by frugal but syncopated drumbeats.
 Bass guitar and guitar provide mainly atmospheric smears of sound around this (the same applies to the isolated appearance of saxophone and piano) and the vocalist mouths his lyrics with every appearance of disgust.
 Provided that you are absolutely knackered or smashed, this record will make an oppressive but lasting impression on you."

-In February 1982 Section 25 undertook a short seven-date tour of the American East Coast, still using backing tapes but now joined by percussionist Lee Shallcross.
-The itinerary comprised shows in New York, Trenton, Washington, Hoboken, Boston and Philadepia.
+In February 1982 Section 25 undertook a short seven-date tour of the American East Coast, still relying largely on backing tapes, but now joined by percussionist Lee Shallcross.
+The itinerary took in shows in New York, Trenton, Washington, Hoboken, Boston and Philadepia.
 A review of the Washington DC 9:30 Club date on February 13th by Jerome Wilson, published by The Offense Newsletter, records: "Section 25 are on Factory, of course, and seeing them made me reconsider what that label has done lately.
 In the past year or so Factory has gravitated towards bands with a grey, synth-laden sound on records like New Order, Durutti Column and A Certain Ratio, and away from being a label that could accommodate the lighter sounds of The Distractions or Orchestral Manoeuvres in the Dark as well...
 Judging from Section 25's performance here and ACR's new album, you only hear that when Martin Hannett doesn't get in the way.

 "Section 25 is a new kind of power trio: a bassist, two drummers, and pre-recorded tapes which I think carried the guitar parts.
 The silly 'doom rock' tag they carry is really irrelevant.
 No, they don't wear zoot suits and grin like idiots, but they are more serious than depressing.
 Occasionally their music has an epic swepthat is really uplifting, like the punch the best Magazine songs carry.
 The lyrics may tell a different story.
 I can't say because I couldn't make out a word the bassist sang - but since when has that mattered, Joe Strummer fans?
 This radical restructuring of the usual rock riddims was too much for somepople, like the bozo who yelled 'Play "Whipping Post"" after their first number, but most of us were won over by the time they finished.
 And despite what some jerks claim, you can dance to this music."